isovalent/ebpf-docs/docs/linux/kfuncs/scx_bpf_pick_idle_cpu.md

 **Returns**

-The picked idle cpu number on success. `-EBUSY` if no matching cpu was found.
+The picked idle CPU number on success. `-EBUSY` if no matching cpu was found.

 **Signature**